 If you made breve and latte in clear glasses and lined them up side by side, you could tell them apart immediately.
 The secret lies in the thickness of the milk foam head.

-A latte has only a small amount of milk foam floating on top of it.
+A latte, similar to flat white, has only a small amount of milk foam floating on top of it.
 On the other hand, a breve has a substantially thicker head of foam than a latte, making up about a quarter of the entire drink.

 Apart from the foam, breve coffee and a latte look rather similar.
 Both have a similar tan or light brown color resulting from the dairy and coffee mixture.